Arthur Chadwick: Southampton

 When the manager's job at Second Division Southampton became vacant in October 1925, Chadwick resigned his post at Reading to take charge at The Dell, thus becoming the first ex-player to become manager.

 He found immediate success by guiding the Saints to the semi-final of the 1927 FA Cup, defeating Newcastle United on the way.
 In the semi-final, played at Stamford Bridge on 26 March 1927, Saints were eliminated 2–1 by Arsenal with Saints' goal coming from Bill Rawlings.
 In this match, Saints came up against their former star full-back Tom Parker who had had a nightmare in Saints' previous semi-final appearance two years earlier.
 This time Parker was on the winning side as Arsenal moved on to Wembley, losing to Cardiff City in the final.

 Shrewdly Chadwick bought several new players, including forward Willie Haines from Portsmouth and by the end of the 1928–29 season, he had taken Southampton to fourth place, their then best ever position in Division 2.
 Soon after, Saints embarked on a policy of selling their best players to survive financially, and Chadwick grew disillusioned with both the club in particular and the game of football in general and he resigned on 16 April 1931, thereby ending a long association with the game.

 After football

-He left Hampshire and settled in Exeter, where in 1936 he collapsed and died whilst watching a match at Exeter's ground.
+Chadwick left Hampshire and settled in Exeter, where in 1936 he collapsed and died whilst watching a match at Exeter's ground.